 This easy oven roasted potatoes recipe makes the ultimate go-to side dish!
 I have plenty of potato substitutes here on Wholesome Yum, from mashed cauliflower to rutabaga to jicama fries.
-But when my kids (and friends… and, okay, sometimes even I myself) want the real deal, roasting potatoes in the oven is my go-to.
+But when my kids (and friends… and, okay, sometimes even I myself) want the real deal, roasting potatoes in the oven (or Instant Pot baked potatoes) is my go-to.
 They’re crispy on the outside, tender and fluffy on the inside, and oh-so-easy.

 Why You’ll Love This Oven Roasted Potatoes Recipe

 - Buttery, herb-infused flavor

 - Just 5 easy and affordable ingredients (with optional add-ins)